Javier Salazar

-Javier Bohuzlav Salazar Tejada (born 11 March 1982) is a Peruvian footballer who plays as a centre back.
-He currently plays for José Gálvez FBC.
+Javier Bohuzlav Salazar Tejada (born 11 March 1982) is a Peruvian former professional footballer who played as a centre-back.

-Club career
+Career

 Salazar started his senior career with Sport Boys in the 2002 Torneo Descentralizado.

 He then joined Deportivo Wanka the following season.
-There he scored his first goal in the Descentralizado in the 2-2 draw away to Coronel Bolognesi for Round 22 of the 2003 season.
+There he scored his first goal in the Descentralizado in the 2–2 draw away to Coronel Bolognesi for Round 22 of the 2003 season.

-Then in 2004 he joined Unión Huaral.
-He scored the winning goal in the 1-0 home win over his former club Sport Boys in Round 10 of the 2005 season.
+In 2004 he joined Unión Huaral.
+He scored the winning goal in the 1–0 home win over his former club Sport Boys in Round 10 of the 2005 season.

 Salazar played for Sporting Cristal in the 2006 Descentralizado season.